MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityItemProduction.md

 ---
-title: FacilityItemProduction in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
+title: FacilityItemProduction in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Entity used to record the production quantity of an item in a facility for a specified period.
 author: cdm-publisher
 ms.service: common-data-model